Machines and Tools - Wood processing techniques

 photo source: woodworkingnetwork.com

 The geometry of the joint is very important and that is why it is now made with high precision tools (milling cutters).
-It is quite difficult to do by hand, a deviation of a tenth of a mm can result in a failed joint.
-Teeth can be made longer or shorter, thicker or thinner, depending on the cutter used.
-It is good to know that a joint with longer teeth is stronger than one with shorter teeth, just as one with thinner and more teeth is stronger than one with thicker and fewer teeth.
+It is quite difficult to do by hand, a deviation of a tenth of a millimeter can result in a failed joint.
+The teeth can be made longer or shorter, thicker or thinner, depending on the cutter used.
+It is good to know that a joint with longer teeth is stronger than a joint with shorter teeth, just as a joint with more and thinner teeth is stronger than a joint with fewer and thicker teeth.

 joint in teeth